 The Rising Types of Waste Volumes in Cities

-The challenges of MSW management aren’t just about the sheer volume of waste—they’re also about the complexity of the waste streams, regulatory pressures, and inefficient resource utilization.
+The challenges of MSW management involve not only the sheer volume of waste but also the complexity of the waste streams, regulatory pressures, and inefficient resource utilization.

 Electronic Waste